Ocean liner

+Some of the last remaining ships that were designed as Ocean Liners, RMS Queen Mary 2 and MS Rotterdam.

-An ocean liner is a type of passenger ship primarily used for transportation across seas or oceans.
+An ocean liner is a type of passenger ship that was primarily used for transportation across seas or oceans.
 Ocean liners may also carry cargo or mail, and may sometimes be used for other purposes (such as for pleasure cruises or as hospital ships).
-The Queen Mary 2 is the only active ocean liner in 2025, serving with Cunard Line.
+The Queen Mary 2 is the only active ocean liner in 2026, serving with Cunard Line.

 The category does not include ferries or other vessels engaged in short-sea trading, nor dedicated cruise ships where the voyage itself, and not transportation, is the primary purpose of the trip.
-Nor does it include tramp steamers, even those equipped to handle limited numbers of passengers.
+Nor does it include tramp steamers, even those that carry limited numbers of passengers.
 Some shipping companies refer to themselves as "lines" and their passenger ships, which often operate over set routes according to established schedules, as "liners".

-While sharing certain similarities with cruise ships, such as comfort and luxuries for passengers, ocean liners must be able to travel between continents from point A to point B on a fixed schedule, so must be faster and built to withstand the rough seas and adverse conditions encountered on long voyages across the open ocean.
+While sharing certain similarities with cruise ships, such as comfort and luxuries for passengers, ocean liners must be able to carry passengers from one point to another between continents on a fixed schedule, the priority being to reach the destination rather than just enjoy the voyage, so must be faster and built to withstand the rough seas and adverse conditions encountered on long voyages across the open ocean.
 A cruise ship will usually travel within a particular region, while occasionally making an ocean voyage for repositioning.
 To protect against large waves, ocean liners usually have a higher hull and promenade deck with higher positioning of lifeboats (the height above water called the freeboard), as well as a longer bow than a cruise ship.
 For additional strength, they are often designed with thicker hull plating than is found on cruise ships, as well as a deeper draft for greater stability, and have large capacities for fuel, food, and other consumables on long voyages.
 On an ocean liner, the captain's tower (bridge) is usually positioned on the upper deck for increased visibility.